Daily Advent Reflection & Creche Exhibit

 Creche Exhibit & Virtual Pilgrimage

-Advent Reflection December 23, 2023
+Advent Reflection December 23, 2024

-(from “The Dawning of Indestructible Joy”)
+(from “Good News of Great Joy”)

 John Piper is founder and teacher of desiringGod.org and chancellor of Bethlehem College & Seminary.
 For more than thirty years, he served as pastor of Bethlehem Baptist Church, Minneapolis.
 He is author of more than fifty books, and his sermons, articles, books, and more are available free of charge at desiringGod.org.